menu

 4. Be sure to check out the condition of cards you’re trying to acquire.
 I failed to look at the back of the Sol Ring until well after the trade, and was horrified to find that it was moderately played, with lots of whitening around the borders.
 The front half looked pristine, so I was not expecting this.
 Ultimately, I’m still glad I made the trade, but I might have been able to get a slightly better price if I had noted the wear during negotiations.

 5. Talrand was seeing a good amount of play in Delver decks before rotation, but for those paying attention, it was pretty clear that Delver was on the way out.
-With a significant reduction of cheap, effective spells in the format (losing Aerial Responder and Phyrexian mana was especially brutal), Talrand had nowhere to go but down, and I traded him at the right moment.
+With a significant reduction of cheap, effective spells in the format (losing Ponder and Phyrexian mana was especially brutal), Talrand had nowhere to go but down, and I traded him at the right moment.
 What current decks are dependent on Innistrad Block cards to function?
 Identifying these now can help you lock in some profits before cards become obsolete.

 Trade 4 – October 5, 2013